ericsonga/APCSAReview/_sources/Unit6-Arrays/Exercises.rst

 Hard Multiple Choice Questions
 ----------------------------------

-These problems are harder than most of those that you will usually see on the AP CS A exam.
+These problems are harder than most of those that you will usually see on the AP CSA exam.

 .. mchoice:: qahard_1
    :practice: T